-The proposed MP takes into consideration of the various topographical, geological, and soils aspects of USACE Somerville Lake project lands.
-The reduction of HDR lands (3,528 acres to 2,091 acres) and the designation of 1,069 acres as ESA, 1,712 acres as MRML-WM lands as well as it being increased by an additional 12,882 acres, and keeping 149 acres as MRML-LDR lands would help to increase the long term preservation and stabilization of the soils within USACE Somerville Lake project lands.
-The 7 proposed utility corridors would condense disturbances associated with utility operations to limited areas, further helping to reduce soil exposure to erosive wind and water forces.
-The establishment and management of the above land classes, as well as the implementation of resource objectives and goals discussed in Chapter 3 of the proposed MP, would have minor, positive, long-term impacts on soil conservation and topography, and geology at Somerville Lake.
+The MP takes into consideration of the various topographical, geological, and soils aspects of USACE Somerville Lake project lands.
+The reduction of HDR lands (3,528 acres to 2,052 acres), the designation of 1,069 acres as ESA, 389 acres as MRML-VM, expanding MRML-WM lands to 14,244 acres, and keeping 149 acres as MRML-LDR lands will help to increase the long term preservation and stabilization of the soils within USACE Somerville Lake project lands.
+The seven utility corridors will condense disturbances associated with utility operations to limited areas, further helping to reduce soil exposure to erosive wind and water forces.
+The establishment and management of the above land classes, as well as the implementation of resource objectives and goals discussed in Chapter 3 of the MP, will have minor, positive, long-term impacts on soil conservation and topography, and geology at Somerville Lake.